 Current Illinois Tech students and university-level students from throughout the world are eligible to participate in Armour College's summer research program, which includes a symposium of student work.

 Lewis College of Science and Letters offers undergraduate students a variety of research outlets and hosts an annual research symposium, where students showcase their work.

-Student projects are a core component of the School of Applied Technology’s undergraduate curriculum.
+Student projects are a core component of the Department of Information Technology and Management undergraduate curriculum.
 Much like a formal research project, these team-based projects allow students to study and develop a viable solution to a technology problem, gaining hands-on experience and work examples for their portfolios.

 Though extracurricular endeavors within the College of Architecture may typically be associated with architecture practice more than formal research, the college offers an extensive study-abroad program that includes site research and other similar immersive opportunities.